CsDenes/sze-test-lab/lab_2_bdd/README.md

     else:
         # If not found, return an error message with a 404 Not Found status
         return jsonify({"error": f"Todo with id {todo_id} not found"}), 404

-def _get_next_id():
-    """A helper function to get the next ID for a new todo."""
-    # If the list is empty, start with ID 1.
-Otherwise, find the max ID and add 1.
-    if not todos:
-        return 1
-    return max(todo['id'] for todo in todos) + 1
 ```

 Mit adtunk hozzá: